antfriend/antfriend.github.io/companion_arcprize.md

 If state 2 → NOT_FINISHED, the WIN condition hypothesis requires full revision.
 Possibilities: (a) WIN requires state 0 (full cycle: 1→2→3→0 = three cross collections — impossible); (b) WIN requires some additional spatial condition beyond block position + state; (c) WIN requires BOTH position AND a timer threshold; (d) WIN never fires in L2 in current game version (unlikely).
 Session 41 strategy if state 2 fails: read entity1 state from frame at step 41, verify geometry, then run extended exploration.

 *(proj:true — entity2 interior geometry analysis; state-3 unreachability is a logical consequence of single cross + no regeneration.)*

+*(Rev 2 — DC21 correction: Entity2 entry is BLOCKED by entity1 deadlock at c14–18 (state 2 tracking, entity1 at r37–39 blocks DOWN from r35–36 to r40–41).
+Block has never reached r40–41 c14–18 at state 2.
+Deadlock is c14–18-specific.
+WIN has not been attempted at state 2.
+All deactivation hypotheses (3A, 3E, 4A) refuted.
+Session 55 = Hypothesis 5B (ring A → ring B, skip cross).
+If 5B null, no known deactivation trigger remains.)*

+*(Rev 3 — DC22: Hypothesis 5B REFUTED (session 55).
+Ring B as second collectible (ring A first, no cross) does NOT deactivate entity1.
+Session 56 = Hypothesis 5C (ring B as FIRST collectible, bypass ring A and cross entirely).
+If 5C null, no known deactivation mechanism exists — full reassessment required. conf: 115→90.)*

+*(Rev 4 — DC23: Hypothesis 5C REFUTED (session 56).
+Ring B as first collectible does NOT deactivate entity1.
+All five deactivation hypotheses exhausted.
+Win condition at state 2 remains completely untested — entity1 deadlock at c14–18 blocks all approaches to entity2 body.
+Session 57 = Hypothesis 6B: second ring B collection after timer reset.
+If entity1 deactivates on second ring B, proceed to entity2 via c14–18 descent. conf: 90→65.)*

+*(Rev 5 — DC26/sessions 58–59: 6B REFUTED STRUCTURAL (session 58).
+8A REFUTED (session 59).
+Entity1 deadlock confirmed universal across all tested collectible orderings.
+All c14–18 approach vectors deadlocked.
+Session 60 = DC27 (8B). conf: 65→50.)*

+*(Rev 6 — DC27/session 60: 8B REFUTED.
+DC27 route (ring B + cross + ring A) executed correctly; entity1 tracker at r37–39 c14–18 PRESENT at handoff.
+All 9 single-cycle collectible orderings exhausted.
+Deadlock at c14–18 remains the only confirmed approach to entity2.
+DC28 = Hypothesis 9A (N blocked-DOWN events). conf: 50 → maintained.)*

 ---